Semi-classical propagation of singularity for Stokes system: Near

-$b_0$ is another micro-localization near $\rho_0$ with supp $b_0\subset$ supp $b_1$ and $H_{Q}b=\{Q,b\}$.
-Note that the compact support of $\psi(y)b^{\pm}$ can be chosen to be arbitrarily close to the semi-bi-characteristic curves $\gamma^{\pm}$ corresponding to the principal symbol$p$.
-Moreover, $b^{\pm}$ is invariant along $\gamma^{\pm}$.
-Under these notations, Proposition \ref{hyperbolic} can be rephrased as follows \begin{proposition} Let $\mu$ be the defect measure of $u$.
-If then we have Moreover, we have in fact $b^+\mu=b^-\mu=0$ in this case. \end{proposition} We will divide the proof in sevearl lemmas.
+where $b_0$ is another micro-localization near $z_0$ with $b_1|_{\textrm{supp}(b_0)}=1$, and $H_{Q}b=\{Q,b\}$.
+Note that the compact support of $\psi(y)b^{\pm}$ can be chosen arbitrarily close to the semi-bicharacteristic curves $\gamma^{\pm}$ corresponding to the principal symbol $p$.
+Moreover, $b^{\pm}$ are invariant along $\gamma^{\pm}$.
+Under these notations, Proposition \ref{hyperbolicchapter1} can be rephrased as follows \begin{proposition} Let $\mu$ be the defect measure of $u$.
+If then we have Moreover, we have in fact $b^+\mu=b^-\mu=0$ in this case. \end{proposition} The proof will be divided into several lemmas.
 First we calculate

 and